Vantiq/vantiq-extension-sources/camelConnector/README.md

 # Overview

-The following documentation outlines how to incorporate an Apache Camel Connector Source as part of your project.
+The following documentation outlines how to incorporate an Apache Camel Connector Source into part of your project.
 This allows a user to
 construct Apache Camel applications that interact with Vantiq.

-The Apache Camel Connector constructs the enviroment necessary to run Apache Camel Application.
+The Apache Camel Connector constructs the environment necessary to run an Apache Camel Application.
 It uses the [Vantiq Camel Component](../camelComponent/README.md) (if necessary).
-The building of an Apache Camel application usually involves building the application, including the dependencies, using the Maven system.
+The building of an Apache Camel application usually involves building the application, including the dependencies, using the Maven system (constructing POM.xml files, etc.).
-The Vantiq Apache Camel Connector is configured with the Camel application desired, and, using that definition, discovers, downloads, provisions the connector, and runs the application using the appropriate Apache Camel Components as specified in the routes included in the configuration.
+The Vantiq Apache Camel Connector is configured with the Camel application desired, and, using that definition, discovers, downloads, provisions the connector, running the application using the appropriate Apache Camel Components as specified in the routes included in the configuration.
 Within the Vantiq system, the connection point will be a Vantiq Source.

 In order to incorporate this Extension Source, you will need to create the